cloudmesh-community/sp20-516-236/notebook.md

 anything.
 You can surely spend 2 minutes to update this document.
 Please put the last activities first (e.g. in reverse cronological order by week)

+# Week Fri 02/14/20 - 02/20/20

+* :01: Attended lecture on 17th and 18th
+* :02: Completed the AWS polly chapter but yet to post
+* :03: Installed git for windows
+* :04: Reinstalled cloudmesh on Windows EDU
+* :05: worked on Chameleon cloud with Prof Gregor to fix errors

 # Week Fri 02/07/20 - 02/13/20

 * :01: Attended lecture on 11th